MDMBC/PrepPilot-AI/README.md

 ## Solution

 PrepPilot AI provides resume analysis, AI-generated interview questions, mock interview practice, performance scoring, personalized learning roadmaps, and a progress dashboard.

+## Inspiration Behind the Project

+Interview preparation remains one of the biggest challenges for students and early-career professionals.
+While countless learning resources exist online, most candidates lack access to personalized feedback and realistic interview practice.

+Many students know the technical concepts required for a role but struggle to communicate effectively under interview pressure.
+Traditional preparation methods such as reading interview questions or watching videos do not simulate real interview environments and rarely provide actionable feedback.

+I built PrepPilot AI to bridge this gap by creating a virtual AI interviewer capable of conducting personalized mock interviews, analyzing responses, identifying weaknesses, and generating improvement plans.

+PrepPilot AI helps candidates:

+* Practice interviews anytime, anywhere
+* Receive instant AI-powered feedback
+* Improve communication and confidence
+* Track interview readiness over time
+* Prepare for both HR and technical interviews
+* Learn from personalized recommendations

+The project showcases how modern AI technologies can democratize career preparation and provide affordable, accessible interview coaching at scale.

 ## Features